 (P45L1)

-To perform scanning for coordination and defer the transmission of the Start of Ranging Compact frame, the initiator sends an Advertising Confirmation Compact frame with the time offset between the first symbol of the Advertising Confirmation Compact frame and the first symbol of the Start of Ranging Compact frame.
+To perform scanning for coordination and defer the transmission of the Start of Ranging Compact frame, the initiator sends an Advertising Confirmation Compact frame with the time offset.
+The time offset indicates the period between the first symbol of the Advertising Confirmation Compact frame and the first symbol of the Start of Ranging Compact frame.
 This is illustrated in Figure 24.

 Comment Indices in 15-24-0010-01-04ab-consolidated-comments-draft-c: